EVerest/everest-core/modules/Setup/README.md

 ### everest_api/setup/cmd/remove_all_networks
 If any arbitrary payload is published to this topic all wifi networks will be removed.

+### everest_api/setup/cmd/check_online_status
+If any arbitrary payload is published to this topic a ping will be sent to the host configured in the configuration key "online_check_host".
+Depending on the success of this ping a status of "online" or "offline" will be reported on the following topic:

+__everest_api/setup/var/online_status__

 ### everest_api/setup/cmd/reboot
 If any arbitrary payload is published to this topic the system will reboot.